zoriya/Kyoo/chart/README.md

 ## Direct to TraefikProxy
 Instead of using an additional hop, Traefik can be exposed via LoadBalancer.
 To do this securely, please be sure to mount and configuring the TLS certificate inside of Traefik.

-## Ingress/GatewayApi with ForwardAuth
+## Ingress/GatewayApi (WIP)
-Disable the integrated TraefikProxy and adopt a controller that supports ForwardAuth.
+Disable the integrated TraefikProxy and adopt a controller that supports PhantomToken auth.
 This option will offer the most Kubernetes native experience.

+This is a work in progress.
+One of the challenges is that microserice to microservice communication relies upon this middleware as well.
+Pointing microservices to Ingress/Gateway service address is not enough since those leverage Layer7 hosts for routing traffic--unless we create a dedicated one that routes all hosts to Kyoo.